apache/cordova-medic/README.md

     **Note:**  on Windows slave instance must be run under administrator; git/bin folder must be added to PATH so that rm, cp, mkdir commands are available from the command prompt.
 - point your browser at http://localhost:8010/waterfall to see the buildbot state
-- point your browser to the couchDB http://localhost:5984/_utils/index.html to look at detailed test results
+- point your browser to the couchDB http://\<CouchDB host IP\>:5984/_utils/index.html to look at detailed test results

 #Controlling
 - restart the master with buildbot restart master